 For instance, as long as an individual driving a Ford F-450 maintains all of the necessary documents, certifications and abides by all regulations, they’re legally able to haul the full capacity of their chosen hot shot trailer and make money doing so.

-There are plenty of reasons to utilize hot shot trucking capacities where they fit your supply chain.
-The cost savings it offers, the visibility it provides and its ability to help you meet tight delivery schedules all make hot shot trucking a competent solution for many shippers.
+There are plenty of reasons to use hot shot trucking.
+Cost savings, increased visibility and the ability to meet tight delivery schedules all make hot shot trucking a competent solution for many shippers.

 Let’s talk about each of these advantages.